Primitive Christianity Revived, Again

 The narrative of Moses going before Pharaoh to demand release of his people is perhaps the most central part of the Old Testament biblical narrative and one of the most influential stories ever.
 The debate as to whether it actually happened exactly as told is intense.
 There is little if any supplementary historical data to support it but the memory of it in the history of the Jewish people is also so intense and important that it is hard to believe it has NO basis is fact.
 It is the memory…Continue

-I had such a lovely and inspiring interview with Michael Gagne for my piece on Quakers and…Continue
+I had such a lovely and inspiring interview with Michael Gagne for my piece on Quakers and Occupy (which you can listen to…Continue

 Added by Cherice on 10th mo.
 30, 2011 at 2:30am — No Comments